gpr-indevelopment/fictius-clean-api/README.md

 1. JDK 11 setup.
 2. Build with maven (automated tests run on this step).
 3. Build and push Docker image to Docker Hub.

+## API documentation

+You can access the Swagger UI on the URI `http://localhost:8080/swagger-ui/index.html`.
+The Swagger API JSON docs can be found on `http://localhost:8080/v2/api-docs`.